Department of State v. AIDS Vaccine Advocacy Coalition

 Department of State v.
 AIDS Vaccine Advocacy Coalition (Note: In the district court and court of appeals, the order of the parties is the reverse: AIDS Vaccine Advocacy Coalition v.
 Department of State, with the lead plaintiff listed first.
-In the Supreme Court, the petitioner or party seeking relief from the Supreme Court is listed first, so the Department of State is listed first as the applicant for a stay.) is a United States court case filed in 2025.
-The plaintiffs are several non-profit organizations (such as the AIDS Vaccine Advocacy Coalition and Global Health Council) who were supposed to receive $1.9 billion in USAID funds, and the defendant was the United States Department of State.
-The case was presided over by Judge Amir Ali.
+In the Supreme Court, the petitioner or party seeking relief from the Supreme Court is listed first, so the Department of State is listed first as the applicant for a stay.) is a United States court case filed in 2025 against the second Trump administration by several non-profit organizations who were supposed to receive billions in funds from the US government.